ldez/traefik-certs-dumper/docs/traefik-certs-dumper.md

   -h, --help               help for traefik-certs-dumper
-      --key-ext string     The file extension of the generated private keys. (default ".key") --key-name string    The file name (without extension) of the generated private keys. (default "privatekey") --post-hook string   Execute a command only if changes occurs on the data source. (works only with the watch mode) --watch              Enable watching changes.
+      --key-ext string     The file extension of the generated private keys. (default ".key") --key-name string    The file name (without extension) of the generated private keys. (default "privatekey") --post-hook string   Execute a command only if changes occurs on the data source.
+      --watch              Enable watching changes.
 ```